EslamSad3/react_task/README.md

 1- Download the task folder  <br />
 2- open task folder in vscode <br />
-3- open vsCode terminal and write # npm install <br />
+3- open vsCode terminal and write :  npm install <br />
-4- to start json server run #npx json-server db.json  <br />
+4- to start json server run : npx json-server db.json  <br />
   it will run on port 3000
-5- open another terminal and run : # npm start  <br />
-  it will ask you that port 3000 is already in use just type # Y <br />
+5- open another terminal and run :  npm start  <br /> it will ask you that port 3000 is already in use just type  Y <br />